catseye/toolshelf/doc/Theory_of_Operation.markdown

     toolshelf build github.com/alincoln/Gettysburg-Address

+You can also refer to the source tree in the current working directory (if the current working directory is in a docked source...) with `.`:

+    toolshelf build .

-### How does it know which directories to place on your path? ###
+### How does it know which executables to place on your path? ###

-After a source tree has been docked and built (see below for building,) `toolshelf` traverses the source tree, looking for executable files.
-Every time it finds one, it places the directory in which it found it into a working set of directories.
-It then adds that set of directories to your path.
+After a source tree has been docked and built (see below for building,) `toolshelf` traverses the source tree, looking for interesting files.
+When it finds such things, it collects their names into a set.
+It then creates symlinks in an appropriate "link farm".
+For example, for executable files, the link farm is `$TOOLSHELF/.bin`, and `init.sh` ensures that this directory is on your `$PATH`.

-(It adds them at the start of your `$PATH` variable, so that the executables shadow (override) any executables with the same names that you might already have installed.
-It is easy to temporarily disable `toolshelf`'s modifications to `$PATH` by running `toolshelf path disable` if you need to use the shadowed executables.
-You can reinstate the `toolshelf`-docked executables by running `toolshelf path rebuild`.)

 This approach occasionally results in useless executables on your path, in the case where are files in the source tree which aren't really